Charles Boycott: Aftermath

-The word "boycott"
+The word boycott

-According to James Redpath, the verb "to boycott" was coined by Father O'Malley in a discussion between them on 23 September 1880.
+According to James Redpath, the verb to boycott was coined by Father O'Malley in a discussion between them on 23 September 1880.
 The following is Redpath's account:

 According to Joyce Marlow, the word was first used in print by Redpath in the Inter-Ocean on 12 October 1880.
 The coining of the word, and its first use in print, came before Boycott and his situation was widely known outside County Mayo.
 In November 1880, an article in the Birmingham Daily Post referred to the word as a local term in connection to the boycotting of a Ballinrobe merchant.
 Still in 1880, The Illustrated London News described how "To 'Boycott' has already become a verb active, signifying to 'ratten', to intimidate, to 'send to Coventry', and to 'taboo'".
 In 1888, the word was included in the first volume of A New English Dictionary on Historical Principles (later known as The Oxford English Dictionary).
-According to Gary Minda in his book, Boycott in America: how imagination and ideology shape the legal mind, "Apparently there was no other word in the English language to describe this dispute."
-The word also entered the lexicon of languages other than English, such as Dutch, French, German, Polish and Russian.
+According to Gary Minda in his book, Boycott in America: How Imagination and Ideology Shape the Legal Mind, "Apparently there was no other word in the English language to describe this dispute."
+The word also entered the lexicon of languages other than English, such as Dutch, French, German, Italian, Polish and Russian.